Online university offers refugees chance to study for free

 TOP UNIVERSITY PARTNERS

-Kiron has designed a three-year program and partnered with top universities such as Harvard, Stanford and Yale in the United States, which already offer accredited online degree courses.
+Kiron has designed a three-year programme and partnered with top universities such as Harvard, Stanford and Yale in the United States, which already offer accredited online degree courses.

 In the first year students can explore online courses, take German and English classes and academic preparation classes - or if they feel ready, begin their university studies.

-In year two, they can choose from five programs - business, engineering, architecture, computer science and intercultural studies - and accumulate credits toward a degree.
+In year two, they can choose from five programmes - business, engineering, architecture, computer science and intercultural studies - and accumulate credits towards a degree.

 These courses are currently available only in English but Kiron hopes to offer studies also in Arabic and French.

-In their third year students will transfer to one of Kiron's partner universities, which will recognize their credits and give them the chance to finish their studies on campus.
+In their third year students will transfer to one of Kiron's partner universities, which will recognise their credits and give them the chance to finish their studies on campus.

 Only at that stage will students have to provide all the required documents, Al Hashmi said.